nikhal-regi343/Task_manager_app/README.md

 ### What left to Implement?

-- default sorting order doesn't work.(after reloading)
 - local notification.
+- when pressed FAB and we add some detail but we pressed the back button it should store the data within the labels for a while
+- to add more functionality to the dismissible(like edit on right swipe and delete on left)
-- issue with the checkbox and sorting.
+- UI of the description screen
-- to show the no. of incomplete task.